-- Revised the Public Participation Plan to incorporate Title VI and LEP components consistent with MassDOT. - 2.
+- 1. Revised the Public Participation Plan to incorporate Title VI and LEP components consistent with MassDOT. - 2.
 Created a form letter to inform new Title VI database contacts on the operation and role of PVPC and the MPO. - 3.
 Revised the TIP scoring criteria to reflect EJ and Title VI. - 4.
 Developed bilingual public notices for transportation projects. - 5.
-Created an RTP video with Spanish Language Translations. - 6.
-Updated and submitted revised Title VI program to MassDOT Office of Diversity and Civil Rights (ODCR) and FTA.

-- 7. Updated the Notice to Beneficiaries to comply with definitions requested by MassDOT. - 8.
+Created an RTP video with Spanish Language Translations. - Updated and submitted revised Title VI program to MassDOT Office of Diversity and Civil Rights (ODCR) and FTA. - 7.
+Updated the Notice to Beneficiaries to comply with definitions requested by MassDOT. - 8.
 Created a database of non-profit contacts in the region. - 9.
 Compiled a list of sign language interpreters. - 10.
 Expanded translation of project related documents and notices to address LEP specific issues. - 11.
 Participated in statewide Title VI networking sessions with the MassDOT Title VI Specialist and other RPAs. - 12.
 Developed bi-lingual survey forms.

-- 1. Revise and update the database of community contacts including email addresses of non-profit and community based organizations. - 2.
-Update strategies to engage LEP individuals in accordance with the MPO's four-factor analysis.
-Incorporate language outreach into planning studies as appropriate. - Continue to expand the MPO's database of email contacts for enhanced evaluation related to Title VI and EJ performance measures. - 4.
-Work closely with the MassDOT Title VI Specialist to assess jurisdictional responsibilities, maintain an open dialogue, provide an annual update of documented complaints, and progress in implementing Title VI programs. - 5.
+- 1. Update strategies to engage LEP individuals in accordance with the MPO's four-factor analysis.
+Incorporate language outreach into planning studies as appropriate. - Continue to expand the MPO's database of email contacts for enhanced evaluation related to Title VI and EJ performance measures. - Work closely with the MassDOT Title VI Specialist to assess jurisdictional responsibilities, maintain an open dialogue, provide an annual update of documented complaints, and progress in implementing Title VI programs. - 4.
 Update Title VI Mapping tools for Title VI and EJ populations for PVPC communities.
 Conduct analysis of demographic data including GIS layers of minority populations, languages that meet the 5% threshold in their area, Limited English Proficient populations, Environmental Justice, gender, age, and disability against the location of the projects in the region.
-This mapping tool (GIS) will be used as a reference during decision making and/or prioritization. - 6.
-Review the Four Factor analysis PVPC uses to formulate a Language Access Plan as required under Executive Order 13166.
-Evaluate alternatives to the use of Safe Harbor Provisions. - 7.
+This mapping tool (GIS) will be used as a reference during decision making and/or prioritization. - Review the Four Factor analysis PVPC uses to formulate a Language Access Plan as required under Executive Order 13166.
+Evaluate alternatives to the use of Safe Harbor Provisions. - 6.
 Sign Certification and Assurances as put out by FTA/FHWA.
-Include Title VI language (as referenced by FHWA) into contracts with third party consultants advising entities of Title VI obligations. - 8.
+Include Title VI language (as referenced by FHWA) into contracts with third party consultants advising entities of Title VI obligations. - 7.
 Distribute Notice of Beneficiaries to community organizations and relevant contacts as identified in the Public Participation Plan. - Enhance training opportunities for staff regarding federal revisions to Title VI, LEP and EJ.
-Work with MassDOT, Massachusetts RPAs, and local partners to identify best practices to improve LEP and Environmental Justice outreach and planning. - 10.
-Continue to seek out stakeholders and meet with regional organizations and groups that work with the Environmental Justice Community to facilitate and coordinate participation in the regional transportation planning process. - 11.
-Continue to incorporate "visioning techniques" in new projects and planning tasks that will better engage low income and minority populations. - 12.
-Develop bilingual surveys for PVTA and bilingual public notices for the Transportation Improvement Plan and the Unified Planning Work Program to provide increased opportunities for under-served populations to be represented in the public participation process. - 13.
-Review Measures of Effectiveness (MOEs) regarding the implementation of Title VI. - 14.
+Work with MassDOT, Massachusetts RPAs, and local partners to identify best practices to improve LEP and Environmental Justice outreach and planning. - 9.
+Continue to seek out stakeholders and meet with regional organizations and groups that work with the Environmental Justice

+- Community to facilitate and coordinate participation in the regional transportation planning process. - 10.
+Continue to incorporate "visioning techniques" in new projects and planning tasks that will better engage low income and minority populations. - 11.
+Develop bilingual surveys for PVTA and bilingual public notices for the Transportation Improvement Plan and the Unified Planning Work Program to provide increased opportunities for under-served populations to be represented in the public participation process. - 12.
+Review Measures of Effectiveness (MOEs) regarding the implementation of Title VI. - 13.
 Regularly monitor the benefits and burdens of transportation projects and conduct ongoing analysis of ways to engage all groups within the region and to increase participation in the transportation planning process.